Almost all abortions in Scotland are provided within the NHS. Sometimes a woman chooses to fund her procedure privately, but this is uncommon.

 Your local NHS abortion service should provide help with travel and accommodation costs or the abortion provider in England may provide travel and accommodation for you (you won’t need to pay for this).

 Before the abortion

-Finally, before starting treatment, you will be given a consent form to sign.
+Before starting treatment, you will be asked to give consent to proceeding with your abortion.

 There are a number of different methods of abortion.
 The type recommended for you will depend on how many weeks pregnant you are.

-Early medical abortion involves taking two different medications, usually around 48 hours apart.
+Early medical abortion involves taking two different medications, usually around 24 to 48 hours apart.
 The effect of the medication will be similar to an early miscarriage.

-On your next visit to the abortion service, you will be given the second medication, which is called misoprostol.
-This medication is usually inserted vaginally or taken orally.
-This medication causes the lining of the uterus (womb) to break down, and to be passed along with the embryo and bleeding, through the vagina.
-This usually happens within four to six hours of the medication being taken.
+This usually happens within 4 to 6 hours of the medication being taken.
 This part of the process can be a bit like a very heavy period.
-It can be painful, but painkillers can be taken, and are usually provided by the abortion service.
+It can be painful, but painkillers can be taken, and are provided by the abortion service.

 The medicines that are used during an early medical abortion may make you feel quite sick and you may have diarrhoea.

 Following the procedure you will bleed, usually for 7 to 14 days, depending on the stage of the pregnancy.

 Since the start of the coronavirus outbreak, abortion care providers in Scotland have been able to let women having an early medical abortion take both sets of pills at home if it's appropriate or if you want to.